vool/TwebCam/README.md

 DennyStreetCam
 ==============

-Tweeting up to the minute updates from the webcam at the Ashe Memorial Hall, Denny street, Tralee
+Tweeting ~~up to the minute~~ updates every 15 minutes from the webcam at the Ashe Memorial Hall, Denny street, Tralee

 https://twitter.com/dennystreetcam